petebachant/TurbineDAQ/README.md

 ## Test plan

-A matrix of test parameters should be created and placed in the `Test plan` directory inside of an experiment directory.
+A matrix of test parameters should be created and placed in the `test-plan` directory inside of an experiment directory.
 Each "section" of the experiment gets its own CSV file.
-See `test/Test plan` for an
+See `example/test-plan` for an example.
-example.
 The test plan, if one exists, is loaded into the GUI at startup.
 To change, it must be